Dr. Anubha Mehta is an author, artist, and educator.

-Anubha is a frequent speaker at various national and international Literature festivals, TV and radio shows, to share her journey as a writer and the global issues that affect her writing.
+Anubha has been a frequent keynote and has presented at various national and international Literature festivals, TV and radio shows.

 Anubha is a member of the Canadian Writers Union, Canadian Authors Association, Mississauga Arts Council, Writers & Editors Network, Mississauga Writers Group, United Way South Asian Advisory Council, Founding member of the Regional Diversity Roundtable, and many other networks.